 “Continuous physical transmission path” means the full transmission path shown in the physical path table of a single NERC e-tag from the first point of receipt closest to the generation source to the final point of delivery closest to the final sink.
 This is one criterion to establish direct delivery.

-“Conventional-summer” means finished gasoline formulated for use in motor vehicles, the composition and properties of which do not meet the requirements of the reformulated gasoline regulations promulgated by the U.S. Environmental Protection Agency under 40 CFR §80.40, but which meet summer RVP standards required under 40 CFR §80.27 (July 2011), which is hereby incorporated by reference or as specified by the state.
-Note: This category excludes conventional gasoline for oxygenate blending (CBOB) as well as other blendstock.

 “Conventional wells” mean crude oil or gas wells in producing fields that do not employ hydraulic fracturing to produce commercially viable quantities of crude oil or natural gas.

-“Conventional-winter” means finished gasoline formulated for use in motor vehicles, the composition and properties of which do not meet the requirements of the reformulated gasoline regulations promulgated by the U.S. Environmental Protection Agency under 40 CFR §80.40 or the summer RVP standards required under 40 CFR §80.27 or as specified by the state.
-Note: This category excludes conventional blendstock for oxygenate blending (CBOB) as well as other blendstock.

 “Correctable errors” means errors identified by the verification team that affect covered emissions data or covered product data in the submitted emissions data report that result from a nonconformance with this article.
 Differences that, in the professional judgment of the verification team, are the result of differing but reasonable methods of truncation or rounding or averaging, where a specific procedure is not prescribed by this article, are not considered errors and therefore do not require correction.

-“Covered emissions” mean all emissions included in a compliance obligation under sections 95852 through 95852.2 of the cap-and-trade regulation, regardless of whether the cap-and-trade regulation imposes a compliance obligation for the data year.
+“Covered emissions” mean all emissions included in a compliance obligation under sections 95852 through 95852.2 of the Cap-and-Invest Regulation, regardless of whether the Cap-and-Invest Regulation imposes a compliance obligation for the data year.

+“Covered entity” has the same definition as in section 95802 of the Cap-and-Invest Regulation (Cal.
+Code Regs, tit.
+17 §§ 95801-96022).

-“Covered product data” means all product data included in the allocation of allowances under sections 95870, 95890, and 95891 of the cap-and-trade regulation, regardless of whether the cap-and-trade regulation imposes a compliance obligation for the data year.
+“Covered product data” means all product data included in the allocation of allowances under sections 95870, 95890, and 95891 of the Cap-and-Invest Regulation, regardless of whether the Cap-and-Invest Regulation imposes a compliance obligation for the data year.

 “Cracking” means the process of breaking down larger molecules into smaller molecules, utilizing catalysts and/or elevated temperatures and pressures.